 Not bringing underlying conflict to the surface when necessary.

 Hesitating to try solutions that have not been tested.

 Spending too much time analyzing information before making a decision.

-Meetings should be done in-person when possible, with a prepared agenda.
+Meetings should be done in-person when possible, with a specific agenda.

 Emails should be warm, sincere, and well-formatted.